-The top speed is reported to be a bit over 60 km/hr (40mph).
-Supposedly this scooter is extremely peppy for a 50cc, so it seems likely that the top speed is limited by a restriction in the variator as is the norm for 2-stroke 50’s.
+In stock form, the Hyper’s top speed is reported to be a bit over 60 km/hr (40mph).
+This scooter is extremely peppy for a 50cc, but the top speed is limited by a restriction in the variator, as is the norm for 2-stroke 50’s.
 This scooter makes an impressive 6.5hp @ 6500 RPM which is great for a 50cc.
 That’s comparable to Honda’s 2-stroke 80cc Aero.
 Perhaps this scooters peppy nature is the reason why fuel economy is typically reported as being poor (for a scooter).
 From my reading, observed fuel economy is typically around 60mpg which means that filling up the 3 litre (0.8 gallon) tank happens pretty often.

 Storage and Convenience

 Ergonomically speaking, some AE50 owners have complained of an uncomfortable seat while other owners haven’t noticed a problem.
 A common complaint is that the mirrors are too narrow so visibility is poor.
 This could be remedied fairly easily with some wider aftermarket mirrors.